mehmetdede1907/infrastack2/metric_analysis.md

-### Detailed Analysis Report:
+The analysis of system metrics reveals the following:

-#### 1. Key Performance Metrics around the Time of Reported Errors:
+1. **Key Performance Metrics Around the Time of Reported Errors:**
-- **Service**: Image-Server
-  - **Runtime**: Node.js
-  - **Timestamps of Interest**:
-    - **Error Timestamps**:
-      - 2024-09-28 01:59:08
-      - 2024-09-28 02:00:08
-      - 2024-09-28 02:07:08
-    - **Duration of Key Operations**:
-      - 114641 microseconds (Timestamp: 2024-09-28 01:59:08)
-      - 62771 microseconds (Timestamp: 2024-09-28 02:00:08)
-      - 56410 microseconds (Timestamp: 2024-09-28 02:07:08)
+   - The JSON dataset primarily contains traces of "process.cpu.utilization" metrics over specific Unix timestamps, reflecting the CPU utilization for system processes.
+   - Metric units and flags consistently show no abrupt spikes or variations that might indicate anomalies, with values generally stable and quite low.

-#### 2. Significant Spikes or Anomalies in System Performance:
+2. **Significant Spikes or Anomalies in System Performance:**
-- **CPU and Memory Usage**:
-  - Observed consistent utilization patterns in the `"delivery-service1"` and `"image-server"` services' CPUs during reported error timestamps.
-  - Metrics convey no significant spikes immediately tied to operations' durations; however, varied durations across similar operations suggest differing loads or blocking events.
+   - The observed "process.cpu.utilization" values remain within a low range, from approximately 7.62e-07 to 1.76e-04, indicating no significant spikes or anomalies in CPU performance during the tracked period.

-#### 3. Correlation Between Metrics and Known Error Events:
+3. **Correlation Between Metrics and Known Error Events:**
-- Observed CPU utilization metrics around the reported errors for the `"delivery-service1"`:
-  - **Timestamps of Note**:
-    - Usage values varied notably with CPU state seeking an increasing pattern in time passages around recorded errors, pointing towards potential resource strains during specific operational windows.
+   - Without access to direct error count metrics or exact error timestamps, any correlation is speculative.
+The stability in CPU metrics suggests CPU overload is an unlikely cause of errors.

-#### 4. Potential Performance Bottlenecks Identified from the Metrics:
+4. **Potential Performance Bottlenecks Identified from the Metrics:**
-- Repeated substantial operation durations exist within a critical path, as evidenced by durations collected during span executions (`fs existsSync`).
-- Node.js operations linked to `image-server` show substantial durations in operation metrics, indicative of potential I/O blocking handling that may coincide with user-reported delays or timeouts.

-### Insights:
-- The simultaneous uptick in both operational duration and CPU utilization at key timestamps strongly points towards bottlenecks, most likely I/O-based and resource allocation concerns amid Node.js processing.
-- Given consistent service versions across logs, update and maintenance conformity check outlines additional assessment opportunities.

-Recommendations are to scrutinize the Node.js I/O event handling and optimize it to prevent processing bottlenecks, which align with the periods of errors encountered.
-Backend processing load should be examined thoroughly and potentially balanced or scaled effectively to address the resource crunch points observed.
-Additionally, investigating and optimizing the `fs` operations used in Node.js services might yield improved operational durations.

-This detailed report analyzes the critical system metrics, highlighting bottlenecks, and providing insights into potential areas for improvement in system performance during error events.
+   - The existing dataset only highlights CPU utilization patterns, suggesting that the system resources are underutilized at least with respect to CPU metrics.
+   - Without specific request duration metrics or memory usage data, identifying performance bottlenecks elsewhere is challenging.

+5. **Additional Observations:**
+   - The repeated retrieval of CPU metrics implies a limitation in accessing or storing a varied set of system performance metrics.
+   - To draw comprehensive conclusions for the entire system performance, an expanded or more targeted dataset including memory, request duration, and error logging details would be beneficial.

+This analysis is contingent upon the availability of CPU metrics, with an emphasis on broadening the scope to include other performance indicators for a complete assessment in the future.